-Department for Education guidance states that by the summer term 2021, all primary schools must teach Relationships and Health Education.
+Department for Education guidance states that all primary schools must teach Relationships and Health Education.
 The teaching of Sex Education in primary schools remains non-statutory, with the exception of the elements of sex education contained in the science national curriculum: including knowledge of the main external body parts; the changes as humans develop to old age and reproduction in some plants and animals.
 Other related topics that fall within the statutory requirements for Health Education, such as puberty and menstrual wellbeing, will be included within PSHE education lessons.